ARP is required for IP on Ethernet

 def detect_conflict(pkt): if not pkt.haslayer(ARP) or pkt[ARP].op not in (1, 2): return ip = pkt[ARP].psrc mac = pkt[ARP].hwsrc.lower() if ip == "0.0.0.0": return ip_to_macs[ip].add(mac) if len(ip_to_macs[ip]) > 1: print(f"ARP CONFLICT: {ip} claimed by {ip_to_macs[ip]}")

-sniff(iface="eth0", filter="arp", prn=detect_conflict, store=False)When a conflict appears, identify both devices using the MAC addresses shown, then correct the IP address on the replacement device.
+sniff(iface="eth0", filter="arp", prn=detect_conflict, store=False)When a conflict appears, identify both devices using the MAC addresses shown.
+Then correct the IP address on the replacement device.

 ARP is required for IP on Ethernet